kb-gh/ProgAndSciCalc/README.md

 MODE CHANGE
 When changing modes, the current value is passed on to the new mode.

 When switching from Integer mode to Floating mode, the current integer value on the display is converted to decQuad.

 When switching from Floating mode to Integer mode, the current float value on the display is converted (truncated) to integer.
 Note that this is the one case where the rounded display value is used rather than the underlying decQuad, so the result may depend on the number of digits selected for display.
-If out of range, the result will be int_min or int_max if signed, or 0 or uint_max if unsigned.
-(If out of range due to width/signedness, it's a bit unfriendly, but at this point you can change the width/signedness, go back to Floating mode, retrieve the original value from History, then finally return to Integer mode).
+The determination of whether the value fits in the range of the current settings is based on the integer width.
+A value in the range from INT8_MIN up to UINT8_MAX requires width 8.
+A value in the range from INT16_MIN up to UINT16_MAX requires width 16 etc. The width will be automatically increased (with a notification) if needed.
+The signed/unsigned setting will not be changed.
+So if, for example, the current settings are width 8, unsigned, decimal, a value of -1 will give 255.
+If the value is negative and less than INT64_MIN, or positive and greater than UINT64_MAX, you get 0 (with a warning) and the width will be unchanged.
+(NB. some of the behaviour here changed in version 2.6).

 Example 1, enter 123.456 in Floating mode, switch to Integer, now have 123, switch back to Floating mode, now have 123.
 The original value 123.456 can be retrieved from History if required.